ankitbioinfo/NiCo_Documentation/docs/installation.rst

-If you do not wish to install NiCo, you can use the scripts directly, `available here, <https://github.com/ankitbioinfo/nico_tutorial/tree/main/NiCo>`_ and call them at the start of the tutorials.
+If you do not wish to install NiCo, you can use the scripts directly, `available here, <https://github.com/ankitbioinfo/nico_tutorial/tree/main/NiCo>`_ and call them at the beginning of the tutorials.

 .. code:: ipython3